Henry Howe

-Life
+Early life

 Henry Howe was born in New Haven, Connecticut, the son of a publisher and printer, whose bookstore was one of the most famous in the country.
 His father, Hezekiah Howe, published the first edition of Noah Webster's American Dictionary of the English Language in 1828.
 The younger Howe learned the printing trade, and wrote for local newspapers.
 He went to New York to work in his uncle's bank.

+Writing career

 A copy of Historical Collections of Connecticut by John Warner Barber came into the senior Howe's bookstore in 1838.
 Barber had traveled across the state making sketches and collecting material.
 This book impressed Henry Howe, who wrote later "Although born in an atmosphere of books, this impressed me more than any book I had ever seen, and I felt that I would like of all things to dedicate my life to traveling and making such books. ...
 Two years had passed; in the interim my father had died. ...
 The spring of 1840 had arrived, when one day I walked into Mr. Barber's office and inquired if he had thought of making a book on New York State."
 Thus began a partnership, where each would travel about the state, taking notes and drawing pictures.